mwielocha/factorio/README.md

 ```

-### Recipies
+### Blueprints

-You can configure coupling with a recipe.
-Recipe is a class that extends `factorio.Recipe` and contains a set or rules on how to construct given components.
+You can configure couplings with a blueprint.
-There are two ways of provind coupling rules:
+A blueprint is in short a single class, or a chain of mixed traits
+marked by `@blueprint` annotation that holds provider methods or concrete type bindings:

 ```scala